Birmingham Research Institute for History and Cultures African Studies PhD Scholarship

 - Overseas (Non-EU)

 - Closed 02/03/2018 (Note: competition closed for this year)

 The Birmingham Research Institute for History and Cultures (BRIHC) is delighted to announce an exciting scholarship opportunity for postgraduate taught and research programmes.

 The Department of African Studies and Anthropology (DASA) will offer one full-time studentship for an International student commencing their PhD (3 years) or MA + PhD (1+3 years) in African Studies starting in September 2018.
 The Department reserves to itself the option to offer a scholarship for a taught Masters programme only (1 year).

 Applicants should be able to demonstrate a track record of excellence in their field and to meet the normal entry requirements for the University of Birmingham’s PhD and Masters programmes.
 Successful applicants will be expected to engage beyond their specialisms and contribute to the creation of a uniquely lively and mutually enriching research environment across the School.

 The successful applicant’s doctoral research project may focus on any aspect of African history, culture, society, and politics connected with one or more of the Department’s areas of research.

 Supervision, registration, and course-work arrangements

 The selected applicant will become a full participant in the lively African Studies research community at the University of Birmingham.
-They will work closely with two supervisors with expertise in their research.
-Depending on the candidate’s prior qualifications and experience, they may be admitted either directly on a PhD programme (3 years), or on a Masters + PhD programme (1+3 years).
+S/he will work closely with two supervisors with expertise in their research.
+Depending on the candidate’s prior qualifications and experience, s/he may be admitted either directly on a PhD programme (3 years), or on a Masters + PhD programme (1+3 years).

 For questions, inquiries, or an informal discussion please contact Dr. Benedetta Rossi